All Products

 public class DnsCacheApplication extends Application {

-private String accountId = "Your Account ID"; // Set the Account ID that you use to integrate with the SDK in the console.
+private String Account ID = "your Account ID"; // Set your Account ID for SDK integration in the console.

-private String accessKeyId = "Your AccessKey ID"; // Set the AccessKey ID that you use to integrate with the SDK in the console.
+private String AccessKey ID = "your AccessKey ID"; // Set your AccessKey ID for SDK integration in the console.

 @Override